Custodian of Records

 Applicants applying for Custodian of Records confirmation must meet the following criteria:

 - Be at least 18 years old

 - Complete and submit the Custodian of Records Application Form (BCIA 8374)

 Confirmation will be denied or revoked on those applicants convicted of a felony offense, or any other offense that involves moral turpitude, dishonesty, fraud or that impacts the applicant’s ability to perform the duties or responsibilities of a Custodian of Records.
 The DOJ will retain the fingerprints for subsequent arrest notification pursuant to Penal Code section 11105.2.
 Custodian of Records confirmation, denial, or revocation letters will be mailed by the DOJ to the designated applicant agency, as identified on the application by the Custodian of Records applicant.

-There are three ways to have your Application for Confirmation processed:
+There are two ways to have your Application for Confirmation processed:

 - Mail the Application for Confirmation (BCIA 8374) to the address located on the Application Form;

 - Fax the Application for Confirmation (BCIA 8374) to 916-227-4815